Blotch3D/Blotch3D/README.md

 =========

 Particle systems in Blotch3D are implemented by specifying BlSprite.FrameProc delegates.
-So, particles systems are completely configurable.
+So particles systems are completely configurable.
 For example, you can implement nonlinear or abrupt changes in the particle's life, or make particle tree structures.
 See the Particle example.